Enclosures and Enclosure Heaters

 JIC

 You will see various manufacturers say something like, “We offer traditional JIC sizes as standard or modular products.”
 The Joint Industrial Council (JIC), was formed in 1963 to encourage the safe and reliable application of controls to machines and equipment used in industrial applications.
 The JIC is no longer a standards holding body and is handled by the National Fire Protection Association (NFPA).
-You can still view the JIC Electrical Standards here.
+Here you can view the JIC Electrical Standards.

 Special Properties